douglasgreen/news/2025/03/20/en.md

 ## Economy & Business

+### Tesla's Cybertruck Recall: A Major Setback for the Electric Automaker

+Tesla is facing a significant challenge as nearly all of its Cybertrucks have been recalled due to safety concerns.
+The National Highway Traffic Safety Administration (NHTSA) announced that the stainless steel panels on the Cybertrucks can detach while driving, posing a hazard to other vehicles on the road.
+This recall affects over 46,000 vehicles, covering all models produced from November 2023 to February 2025.
+Despite only a small percentage of vehicles being defective, Tesla decided to recall all units as a precaution.
+This marks the eighth recall for the Cybertruck model, adding to Tesla's ongoing struggles with safety issues and increasing competition in the electric vehicle market.
+The company has assured customers that the necessary repairs will be made free of charge, with notifications expected to be sent out by mid-May 2025.

+### CoreWeave's Big Leap: Aiming for a $2.7 Billion IPO Amid Market Challenges

+CoreWeave, a cloud computing company backed by Nvidia, is making headlines as it prepares for a significant initial public offering (IPO) valued at up to $2.7 billion.
+Originally starting as a crypto mining firm, CoreWeave has shifted its focus to providing AI infrastructure, which has led to rapid growth.
+The company plans to sell shares priced between $47 and $55 each, with the potential to reach a market valuation of $26 billion.
+Despite the excitement, CoreWeave faces challenges due to a volatile stock market and internal financial reporting issues.
+However, with major clients like Microsoft and a strong partnership with OpenAI, CoreWeave is poised to make a notable entrance into the public market under the Nasdaq symbol "CRWV."

+### Apple Shakes Up Leadership to Revitalize Siri's AI Capabilities

+Apple has made significant changes in its leadership to accelerate the development of its AI-powered virtual assistant, Siri.
+The company has appointed Mike Rockwell, the creator of the Vision Pro, to lead the Siri team, replacing John Giannandrea, who previously oversaw Siri's development.
+This decision comes after a series of delays and setbacks in enhancing Siri's features, which have left it lagging behind competitors like Amazon's Alexa and Google's AI offerings.
+Rockwell, known for successfully bringing major hardware products to market, is expected to bring a fresh perspective and drive innovation in Siri's AI capabilities.
+The leadership change follows an important meeting of Apple's top executives, where the need for faster AI improvements was a key topic.
+As Apple faces increasing pressure to keep up with advancements in AI technology, this move is seen as a strategic effort to regain its competitive edge in the market.

 ### Roborock's New Robot Vacuum Takes the Lead

 Roborock has launched its latest innovation, the Saros Z70 robot vacuum, which is now available for pre-order.
 This advanced vacuum cleaner is priced at $1899 and comes with a unique robotic arm designed to enhance cleaning by moving obstacles out of the way.
 The Saros Z70 was first introduced at CES and features high suction power and advanced navigation technology, making it a standout in the market.
 With its new AdaptiLift Chassis, it can easily navigate between rooms, offering both vacuuming and mopping capabilities.
 As a special promotion, customers who pre-order the Saros Z70 will receive a second vacuum cleaner for free, choosing from a selection of eight models.
 This strategic move has helped Roborock surpass iRobot, securing the top spot in the global robot vacuum market with a 16% share in the last quarter.
 The Saros Z70's innovative features and competitive pricing are set to redefine home cleaning, making it a must-have for tech-savvy homeowners.